ralphmagayon2/ralphmagayon2/README.md

 - 👋 Hi, I’m @ralphmagayon2
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning C++, Java, HTML, CSS, JavaScript, PHP, MySQL
-- 💞️ I’m looking to collaborate on helping each other to become a good programmer.
+- 💞️ I’m looking to collaborate with other to become a good programmer.
 - 📫 How to reach me, contact me at my email ralphmagayon@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...